SayantanRC/FileX/README.md

 ![Classification](/doc_assets/FX_classification.png)

 This picture shows how FileX internally classifies itself as two different types based on the `isTraditional` argument.
-This is internal classification and you as user do not have to worry.
+This is internal classification, and you as user do not have to worry.
 However, based on this classification, some specific methods and attributes are available to specific types.
-Example `createFileUsingPicker()` is a method availble to `FileX11` objects, i.e. if `isTraditional` = false.
+Example `createFileUsingPicker()` is a method available to `FileX11` objects, i.e. if `isTraditional` = false.
 But this method will throw an exception if used on `FileXT` object.
 These exclusive methods are expanded in a following section.

 # Getting started
 You can import the library in your project in any of the below ways.

 ## Get the library from [jitpack.io](https://jitpack.io/#SayantanRC/FileX/)
-1. In top level `build.gradle` file, in `allprojects` section, add jitpack as shown below.
+1. In top-level `build.gradle` file, in `allprojects` section, add jitpack as shown below.
 <pre>
 allprojects {
     repositories {